 If you have any issues with a business or registered salesperson, you can file a complaint to the Alberta Motor Vehicle Industry Council.

-If you have any questions, concerns or complaints regarding Alberta's automotive industry, please contact:
+Connect with AMVIC Consumer Services if you have any questions, concerns or complaints regarding Alberta's automotive industry:

 Was this page helpful?